-In this guide, we will cover how to use superglue MCP to build custom HubSpot integration tools in Cursor.
+In this guide, we will cover how to use superglue MCP to build custom HubSpot integration workflows in Cursor.
 Integrating with HubSpot often involves fetching related data, like companies and their contacts, and transforming it into a specific structure for your application.
 Superglue MCP can automate these multi-step processes, enabling the creation of complex, multi-step data aggregation workflows through natural language prompts.
+This guide demonstrates how to build and run a workflow that:

 1. Fetches a list of companies from HubSpot.